ianlucas/cs2-inventory-simulator/docs/rules.md

 ## Rule overwriting

-A rule can be overwritten by adding a record to the `RuleOverwrite` table with the user's name, the rule name, and the value the application should consider.
+A rule can be overwritten by adding a record to the `RuleOverwrite` table with the user's SteamID64, the rule name, and the value the application should consider instead.